firebase/functions-samples/quickstarts/email-users/README.md

 Sending emails is performed using [nodemailer](https://www.npmjs.com/package/nodemailer) a node based Email client with comprehensive EMail server setup.
 For simplicity, in this sample we're showing how to send email through SMTP using a Gmail account.
 Be aware that Gmail has an [email sending quota](https://support.google.com/mail/answer/22839).
 If you are planning on sending a large number of emails you should use a professional email sending platform such as [Sendgrid](https://console.cloud.google.com/launcher/details/sendgrid-app/sendgrid-email), [Mailjet](https://www.mailjet.com/google) or [Mailgun](http://www.mailgun.com/google).

+>If switching to Sendgrid, Mailjet or Mailgun make sure you enable billing on your Firebase project as this is required to send requests to non-Google services.

 The dependencies are listed in [functions/package.json](functions/package.json).

 This sample comes with a simple web-based UI which code is in [public](public) directory that lets you easily sign-in Firebase and delete your account for purposes of testing the Functions.